 While they may look intimidating, ladybugs are harmless, and their bite can’t be felt.

-They greatly asset gardens and landscapes, as they eat many kinds of garden pests.
-Ladybugs often hide in grass and leaves during the day and come out at night to feed.
+Ladybugs are greatly beneficial to gardens and landscapes, as they eat many kinds of garden pests.
+They often hide in grass and leaves during the day and come out at night to feed.